 Sunscreen and running are supposedly in a complicated relationship, but it doesn’t have to be this way.
 Skin protection is key for professional runners.
 They frequent the sunny outdoors, they sweat and more often do so in high altitude, close to reflecting snow or places closer to the equator.
 Even if you aren’t a professional ultra runner like SWOX athlete Markus Volkmar or don’t run high up in the Alps like trail runner Martina Valmassoi – Get excited: The two have pro insights about sunscreen for running.
-You also might learn a thing or two about what to do instead of enjoying events and races during these crazy times this summer.
+You also might learn a thing or two about what to do instead of enjoying events and races during these crazy times.

 SWOX athlete Martina Valmassoi is a professional trail runner and ski mountaineering (skimo) athlete.
 She was born and raised in the Dolomites and now is in her early 30s.